DeathcoinOfficial/Deathcoin/index.md

 ### Our team
 We come from different fields.
-We are a team of Engineer, Economist, Risk management analyst, Banker, Doctor, Lawyer and physicist.
+We are a team of Engineer, Economist, Risk management analyst, Banker, Doctor, Lawyer and Physicist.
 We all have one thing in common.
 We were victims of a ponzi scheme and we swore to protect everyone from a ponzi scheme.

 ### Support or Contact